marioballano/fanCastic/README.md

     $ ./fancastic.pyw <config-file>

-or use the default configuration file (channels.json), which is retrieved from github upon launching the app, feel free to send pull requests to add new channels :)
+or use the default configuration file ([channels.json](https://github.com/marioballano/fanCastic/blob/master/cfg/channels.json)), which is retrieved from github upon launching the app, feel free to send pull requests to add new channels :)

 # builds

-I have generated an OSX build that does not require any additional dependencies, you can grab a copy from here:.
+I have generated an OSX build that does not require any additional dependencies, you can grab a copy from [here](https://github.com/marioballano/fanCastic/releases/tag/v0.1)

 # screenshots